vale-faulkner/data-analyst-portfolio/README.md

 ### Power BI customer churn analysis project

-- Utilized **Power BI** to examine and interpret data from Databel, a fictional telecom company.
+- Utilized **Power BI** to examine and interpret data from Databel, a telecom company.
 - Conducted in-depth analysis of churn rates within a subscription-based business context.
 - Investigated customer churn patterns and rates to gain insights into business performance.
 - Developed and implemented measures and calculated columns to quantify and understand churn dynamics.
 - Produced visually engaging and informative report pages using Power BI to present analytical findings.

 ![customer churn](/assets/img/5.PNG)